-If a landlord and tenant can’t resolve a dispute on their own, either party can make an Application to Director to get help from the Residential Tenancies Program.
+If a landlord and tenant can’t resolve a dispute on their own, either party (landlord or tenant) can make an Application to Director to get help from the Residential Tenancies Program.
 These guidelines include information on the role of residential tenancy officers, mediation, hearings, decisions, and what to do if you disagree with the outcome of a hearing.

 The role of residential tenancy officers

 Your Application to Director is assigned to a residential tenancy officer.
 Access Nova Scotia includes the residential tenancy officer’s name and contact information on the Notice of Hearing section of your application.
 The officer oversees mediation and the hearing process.

 Both parties (landlord and tenant) have the option of mediation.
 If neither party is interested in mediation, the dispute goes directly to a hearing.

 Mediation is a confidential process where the residential tenancy officer acts as a mediator to encourage and help tenants and landlords discuss their problems.
 The goal of this process is to find possible solutions to those problems.

 Mediation can take place in person, during conference calls or during separate phone conversations.
 The mediator (residential tenancy officer) is a neutral third party in these discussions.
 The mediator doesn’t take sides or pass judgment, but rather helps tenants and landlords reach their own agreement.

 - focuses on helping the landlord and tenant solve the problem